vitekzkytek/PythonDataIES/README.md

 * Presentation of work-in-progress related to the final project (during the lectures "Project work 1 or 2" on 21/4 or 12/5)

 ## Midterm exam (25%)
+4th of April.
 Live coding (80 minutes), "open browser", no collaboration between the students.
-More details during the lecture week before.
+More details during the lecture week before
-* April 4th

 ## DataCamp Assignments (5%)
 3 assignments out of assignments 1-6 submitted on time is required.